merenlab/merenlab.org/courses/AMO/index.md

 Please note that each lecture takes place on **Wednesdays** (bi-weekly), between **10:15 - 12:00**, at **W04 1-171**.

-### 25/10/23 :: Introduction to anvi'o and installation check
+### 23/10/24 :: Introduction to anvi'o and installation check

 The primary purpose of this session is to **discuss the course format**, future exercises, and how to return reports.

 We will also **discuss anvi'o and its features**, and will make sure everyone has a **working copy of anvi'o installed** on their computers.
 Towards the end of this first session those who have attempted yet not been able to install the platform will receive hands-on help.
-Please try to install the development version of anvi'o on your computers before you come to this exercise session.
+Please try to install the development version of anvi'o on your computers *before* you come to this exercise session.
 You will find the installation instructions on [https://anvio.org/install](https://anvio.org/install)

 * *Suggested Reading*:

   * Eren AM, et al (2021).
 [Community-led, integrated, reproducible multi-omics with anvi'o](https://rdcu.be/cKMmi). *Nature Microbiology*.

-### 08/11/23 :: EX 01: A read recruitment exercise to warm up
+### 06/11/24 :: EX 01: A read recruitment exercise to warm up

-Please try to accomplish this exercise by **07/11/23**.
-You will not need to return a report for this particular week:
+Please try to accomplish this exercise by midnight on **13/11/23**.
+You will not need to return a report for this particular week.

-> The purpose of this exercise is to help you have a direct exposure to individual analysis steps and tools that enables one to recruit reads from metagenomes (essentials of which is covered on the 30/10/23 lecture in the companion course), and profile the read recruitment results to investigate gene distribution patterns of a given population.
+> The purpose of this exercise is to help you have a direct exposure to individual analysis steps and tools that enables one to recruit reads from metagenomes (essentials of which are covered in the 04/11/24 lecture in the companion course), and profile the read recruitment results to investigate gene distribution patterns of a given population.
 >
 > Throughout this exercise you will use a mock dataset to (1) familiarize yourself with commonly used file formats such as FASTA, FASTQ, SAM, and BAM, (2) learn the basic steps of read recruitment through Bowtie2 and samtools, (3) learn how to profile read recruitment results using anvi’o, and (4) familiarize yourself with downstream steps of the analysis of recruited reads.
-Please try to be mindful about individual steps, make notes of those steps that did not make much sense to you so we can discuss them further during our session 08/11/23.
+Please try to be mindful about individual steps, make notes of those steps that did not make much sense to you so that we can discuss them during class.
 >
 > You will find the exercise here: [https://merenlab.org/tutorials/read-recruitment/](https://merenlab.org/tutorials/read-recruitment/)

-### 22/11/23 :: EX 02: Pangenomic analysis of a bacterial genus
+### 20/11/24 :: EX 02: Pangenomic analysis of a bacterial genus

-Please read the assignment below carefully, and **return your reports by 21/11/23**:
+Please read the assignment below carefully, and **return your reports by midnight on 27/11/24**:

 > This is a small exercise with pangenomics.
 Please find the data pack for this exercise on stud.IP, or using [this Dropbox link](https://www.dropbox.com/scl/fi/4mx04ye5j08xpiilir0qj/Bifidobacterium_genomes.tar.gz?rlkey=fuu5t7i79meztpkyvxu20dbzw&dl=0).
 >